 - We will actively seek Court Prosecution when needed, but we do this as a very last resort.

-- We value and reward good attendance; weekly, half termly, termly and annually through certificates, praise in assembly, rewards and a class attendance treats.
+- We value and reward good attendance; weekly, half termly, termly and annually through certificates, praise in assembly, rewards and class attendance treats.

-We will be inform you if your child is regularly late for school and we will request an explanation.
+We will inform you if your child is regularly late for school and we will request an explanation.
 Parents/carers will be invited into school to discuss this concern with the Attendance Lead (Mrs Sutton) or the Headteacher, in the hope of resolving the problem.

 To raise standards, please be aware, letters will be sent from the school’s Attendance Team and Education Welfare Services if there are any concerns.